Azure/acr/docs/preview/connected-registry/README.md

 # ACR connected registry (Private Preview) instructions

-This article provides a guidance for use of the connected registry feature of Azure Container Registry (ACR) during the limited preview.
+This article provides guidance for use of the connected registry feature of Azure Container Registry (ACR) during the limited preview.

 To request preview access, submit your contact details using this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR1OsLxas9SdIhfyFenqqkolUMkFKMTdDSU45SFQzU0o0WUNROVAySkRINy4u) and we will get in touch with you.